 University of Glasgow

 University of Glasgow by local artist Allan Richardson

 Standing on the horizon behind the Art Gallery and Museum is the University of Glasgow.
 Founded in 1451 it relocated from Glasgow’s High Street to its present site on Gilmorehill in the late 19th century.
 The building is by Sir George Gilbert Scot and is the UK’s second largest building in the Gothic revival style – it adds greatly to the interest of Glasgow’s skyline with its distinctive Flemish ventilation tower.

 Though home to 14,000 students from all over the world the University has more to offer than academic opportunities.
 Your first stop could perhaps be the Visitors’ Centre where you will find videos, displays, souvenirs and a cafeteria.
 In the summer the University offers guided tours at 11am and 2pm Wednesday, Friday and Saturday.
 Telephone 0141 330 5511 for details.

-The University of Glasgow is about to reach a major milestone in the journey to invest in its World Changing Campus.
+In April 2016 the University of Glasgow started its journey towards developing a World Changing Campus.
 A Masterplan has been designed for the existing campus and the Western Infirmary site, which the University took over at the beginning of April, 2016.

-The University intends to invest up to £1 billion in the campus over the next ten to fifteen years.
-New buildings are being planned including a Learning and Teaching Hub, a Research Hub, a new hub building for Health and Social Sciences and new buildings for both the College of Arts and the College of Science and Engineering.
+Other new buildings planned include a hub for Health and Social Sciences and new buildings for both the College of Arts and the College of Science and Engineerin

 The plans when completed will completely transform this area around Kelvingrove/Partick.